wheelhousedev/slate/source/includes/_introduction.md

 Here is a Quick list of the people you should check with First:

+**Authenticator**: My phone acts as MFA for the root account for __Biolife AWS__.
+You'll have to call/text for a code if you need Root access.

+**Leave Dates**:
+- 04/16/2019 - 05/17/2019 I will be completely off (except for emergencies/interviews please)
+- Week of 05/20/2019 I will be back half-time partly remote to get ack into the swing of things.
+- Week of 05/27/2019 Back full-time.

+**Person Quick-Reference**:

 - CE Team

 I recommend checking with Johnathn, Liz or Sheila as they often have context on all things, but below are the people who should be able to help.